My Quickie Wheelchair

 Inevitably my walking deteriorated

 In 2012 I needed a cane and that was soon followed by a walker.
 My foot drop deteriorated and by 2020 leg drop was making life difficult.
 Now I cannot stand unaided and I am labelled as a frequent faller.
-Stairs and steps are impossible but there is always a way to solve that problem.
+Stairs and steps are impossible but quite often there is a lift to solve that problem.

 We moved to Faversham in 2024

-Walking with the rollator was slowly becoming a significant issue.
-Just staying upright was a big problem and my left leg was not being at all helpful either.
-By the autumn of 2025 I could not walk more than about 50 metres without a rest and a possible liability to myself.
-I was falling too often especially when tired or walking round a corner, luckily I never hurt myself.
+Walking with the rollator was now becoming a significant issue.
+Progress was slow and the surface had to be smooth, even so staying upright was a big problem.
+MS seriously affects my left leg, foot drop and leg drop are to blame By the autumn of 2025 I could not walk more than about 50 metres without a rest and I was a liability to myself.
+I was falling too often especially when tired or walking round a corner, luckily I have never hurt myself.
 More worrying was that I could not get back onto my feet without the help of Barby or my son in law.
 I was now using the wheelchair very occasionally but there was a determination to walk whenever possible.

 The Quickie wheelchair

 From late November 2025 until the second week of January 2026, I had a succession of colds.
 Sometimes I had to stay in bed for a day or two.
 Almost every day I felt rotten, I coughed and spluttered but on the odd day I kidded myself that the lurgy had left the house.
 I took so many Paracetamols that I positively rattled and I became a full-time wheelchair user.
-I just knew that if I tried to walk with my rollator I would fall over.
+I just knew that if I tried to use my walker I would fall over.
+Were my days of walking safely over?.
 Would this be a point of no return?

 2nd week of January

-I knew it would eventually happen.
-I felt well enough to get out of bed but it was far too wet and cold to think about going outside.
+Eventually I felt well enough to get out of bed, dress myself and eat breakfast.
 I rode my wheelchair into the conservatory and gave my rollator a hard look.
 Yes I was strong enough to walk a few yards without falling over but it was exhausting and tiring.
-Slowly I am getting stronger and more confident but fatigue forces me to use the wheelchair in the evening.
-It’s the 16th January I have not been outside since Boxing day.
-I ventured out on the 17th.
+Slowly I am felt myself getting stronger and more confident but fatigue forces me to use the wheelchair in the evening.
+I finally ventured outside on the 17th and smelt the air.
+2 weeks later normal walking service had been resumed and regular trips into town with my mobility scooter are back on the menu.

 MS is a one-way disease.

-I am aware that MS never gives back an ability it has taken away.
+I am aware that advanced MS never gives back any ability it has taken away.
 My secret is to constantly strive to retain existing capabilities.
 I do not want to become a full-time wheelchair user whilst I can still walk.
 This personal stubbornness drives me from the moment I get up until I go to bed.
 Yes, it can end in tears and a feeling of failure but there are fantastic moments of success.
 I have learnt to live with MS but I am not an MS Warrior.
+So the wheelchair is used in the evenings when I am tired and my sense of balance is at its worst.
+I am being a realist.

 Meanwhile

 The wheelchair is now a permanent item of furniture in the annexe.
-Slowly I am becoming a more confident user but the walker or rollator will continue to be used.
+Slowly I am becoming a more confident user but the walker will continue to be used even though it is slower.
 While I have the energy and ability I will always walk but its comforting to know the wheelchair is available.

 January 2026